micahwoods/micahwoods.github.io/_posts/2017-08-09-not-tissue-test-3-reasons.md

 Fourth, **turf management, or turf history?** I had a long conversation with Frank Rossi about this at the Ryder Cup last year. *I don't like tissue testing*, I told him, and explained the objections above. *Why chase numbers in the tissue when the tissue numbers aren't related to turfgrass performance?
 And when the numbers are all over the place?
 And really, what nutrient concentration numbers does one want in the tissue anyway?
 There's no reference that's any use.
 It's a mess.* That was my argument, much condensed.

-And Dr. Rossi said something like *hey hey hey wait a minute, it's not that bad, there's this case and that case where the data are useful, and couldn't you do something like you did with [MLSN](http://www.asianturfgrass.com/2016_mlsn_paper/), take a whole bunch of tissue samples from good grass, and do an anlysis, and make some kind of good guidelines for turfgrass.*
+And Dr. Rossi said something like *hey hey hey wait a minute, it's not that bad, there's this case and that case where the data are useful, and couldn't you do something like you did with [MLSN](http://www.asianturfgrass.com/2016_mlsn_paper/), take a whole bunch of tissue samples from good grass, and do an analysis, and make some kind of good guidelines for turfgrass.*

 Sounds good, but there's quite a difference.
 When you take a leaf sample, and analyze it at the laboratory, you are getting a measurement of something that already happened.

 So if you have a problem, it's too late already.
+And it's going to be some time before you get the results back from the lab anyway.
 With soil tests, one measures something that hasn't happened yet.
 One is measuring nutrients that the grass can use later.
 And so long as one keeps the grass supplied with all the nutrients it can use, there won't be a deficiency.
 And that requirement for now and into the future can be determined by soil testing, and monitored by how much the grass is growing.
 Nutrient demand is [driven by nitrogen](http://dx.doi.org/10.5402/2012/359284) anyway, so the way I like to manage is looking forward, ensuring the grass will be supplied with all the nutrients it can use.
 I don't like looking backward in time, at what already happened to nutrient levels in the leaves.
 Especially when changes in those numbers aren't related to turfgrass performance.